 Summary and My Work

 I would be happy to talk to you about how CBT for social anxiety may benefit you or a loved one, and if you are in my service area, we can talk about how CBT for social phobia might meet your specific hopes and needs.
 I provide cognitive behavioral therapy for social anxiety virtually.
 While it is usually an individual therapy approach, I have also used it with couples treatment and family therapy, where others will help you face your fears and become more confident.
+It is also used in speech anxiety treatment.
 If you are looking for in-person therapy and you are not in Massachusetts or New Hampshire, I may be able to help you find a provider.

 Please feel free to contact me anytime or schedule a consultation.